-Did You Call My Dog Fat?
+Did You Call My Dachshund Fat?
 That’s Kind of Harsh

 If you think I’m a little harsh about the weight issue sometimes, that is because I am very passionate about it.

-I promote hiking and being active with your dog on my blog, and with my Adventureweiner Club, to bring awareness to, and combat, obesity.
+I promote hiking and being active with your Dachshund on my blog, and with my Adventureweiner Club, to bring awareness to, and combat, obesity.

 I am not going to lie.
-I get angry when I see people post pictures online of their obese pet and then celebrating their “cute, chubby dog”.
+I get angry when I see people post pictures online of their fat Dachshund and celebrate their “cute, chubby dog”.